10 Household Items to Repurpose for Gardening Bargains

-- Garden use: Use these items as containers for herbs, flowers and houseplants.
+- Garden use: Use worn boots, a damaged watering can, old teapot, or discarded sink as containers for herbs, flowers and houseplants.

 - Why it works: They contribute a touch of whimsy and even a “settled look” to a garden scene.

-- How to: If there’s no way to make a drainage hole, just nest a plastic pot within the object.
+- How to: If there’s no way to drill a drainage hole, just nest a plastic pot within the object.

 - Other uses: Some found objects can’t hold a plant display, but are nonetheless fun or charming as garden decor.

 Learn how to attract more hummingbirds for less money.

 - Garden use: Protect vulnerable plants from frost.